JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 | :--------: | :--------: |
 | Julia REPL with "numbered prompt" | IPython REPL |

-For instructions how to enable this, see the documentation: https://docs.julialang.org/en/v1/stdlib/REPL/#Numbered-prompt.
+For instructions how to enable this, see the [documentation](https://docs.julialang.org/en/v1/stdlib/REPL/#Numbered-prompt).

 ## DelimitedFiles -- first stdlib to be upgradable